 As winter drags on, gardeners are thinking about spring.
-And the earlier we can get out there growing, the better.
+The earlier we can get out there growing, the better.
 You can actually help warm up your soil quicker so that you can start planting sooner.
 Cold soil solutions are simple and easy to implement.

 Why Warming Soil for Early Planting Makes Sense